Best Anti-Snoring Devices

 Why We Chose It

 In some cases, a person's snoring stems from an underlying disorder called obstructive sleep apnea.
-When a person has obstructive sleep apnea, the tissues in their throat collapse repeatedly during sleep, blocking the airway and causes lapses in breathing.
+This causes the tissues in their throat collapse repeatedly during sleep, blocking the airway and causes lapses in breathing.
 These collapses disrupt sleep and can lead to tiredness the next day.
 They also often cause loud snoring.

-The compact, FDA-cleared Bongo Rx EPAP device by AirAvant offers an efficient, travel-friendly alternative to CPAP therapy, the mainstay sleep apnea treatment that requires a person to sleep hooked up to a mask, hose, and machine that plugs into an outlet.
+The compact, FDA-approved Bongo Rx EPAP device by AirAvant offers an efficient, travel-friendly alternative to CPAP therapy, the most common sleep apnea treatment that requires a person to sleep hooked up to a mask and machine.
 By contrast, the Bongo Rx EPAP device fits into and just under the nostrils and keeps the airway open despite taking up little space, and requiring no hose, machine, or power source.

 The Bongo Rx EPAP Starter Kit comes with Bongo Rx EPAP devices in four sizes, so you can identify which size works best for you.
 The kit requires a prescription, which you can obtain after a brief online appointment with a sleep doctor.